Some of you may know me as an actor from TV shows like Gilmore Girls and Private Practice.

 I still have my moments of doubt and fear, but I’ve developed a set of guiding principles and practical tools that keep me grounded and focused through life’s inevitable challenges.
 And most importantly, I reach out for support when I need it.

 None of us can do it alone.
-We all need friends, family, coaches, and mentors to help guide us through, and remind us of our genius when we forget to see it in ourselves.
+We all need friends, family, coaches, and mentors to help guide us through, and remind us of our power and beauty when we forget to see it in ourselves.

-If you’ve been waiting to commit to yourself — to your mission, to your life — the time is now.
-If you feel the call to something greater, please answer it.
+If you’ve been waiting to commit to yourself — to your mission, to your life — NOW is the time.
+If you're feeling a call to something greater, please answer it.
 The world needs you.